michellab/BioSimSpace/doc/source/install.rst

 Conda install
 =============

-The easiest way to install Sire is using our `conda channel <https://anaconda.org/michellab/repo>`__:
+The easiest way to install BioSimSpace is using our `conda channel <https://anaconda.org/michellab/repo>`__:

 .. code-block:: bash